 Mona has always been popular.
 This is next level.
 It’s art as celebrity and the plebeians just want to be close to her.
 No one is looking at the painting.
 Ten seconds isn’t enough time to parse brush strokes.
 There’s no chance to move forward and backward to work on deciding if there’s a grimace or a smile.
 But maybe most poignantly, the situation has me wondering about how to handle the world’s most popular paintings.

 Maybe the Louvre should offer multi visit tickets.
 Who has time for that in their travel schedule?
 What about limiting visits to one wing on any given day?
 But, I’m here to see the Mona Lisa!
 Should visits with Mona be scheduled, timed, and in small groups?
 We’re going to lose money that way.

 It’s their museum and their problem, most assuredly.
-But from my psychological perspective, there are too many works, too many people, and not enough time to process all of the art in the Louvre on any given day.
+But from my perspective as a cognitivist, there are too many works, too many people, and not enough time to process all of the art in the Louvre in even a week’s time.
 It’s simply a matter of attention overload.
-Like losing the ability to notice if a gorilla walks by, it’s likely few if any persons were able to process what Mona is wearing.
+Just like sometimes we lose the ability to notice if a gorilla walks by, it’s probable that very few – if any – persons were able to process what Mona is wearing.
 And, what about her hands: are they in the painting?
 Many of you reading this now will have to scroll up to find out.
 At least cameras allow for zooming in and longer looks later.
-But it is alarming to see so many people willing to wait in line to take a snap foregoing their right to simply look longingly.
+But it is alarming to see so many people willing to wait in line to take a snap surrendering their right to simply look longingly.

-Lest this post is leaving you too stuck with my complainey airs, it still was a wonderful trip to Paris, the Louvre, and everywhere else Europe.
-More to come– a bientot!
+Lest this post is leaving you too stuck with my complainey airs, it still was a wonderful trip to Paris, the Louvre, and everywhere else we dragged the kids — à bientôt!